Athletes, visitors flock to London after security row

 “I was expecting a three-hour queue like everyone said.
 It took not even five minutes.
 It was flawless - good job London,” said John Retsios, 36, who had flown from New York with the U.S. Modern Pentathlon team.

-Airport operator BAA Plc, owned by Spain’s Ferrovial (FER.MC), said it expected a record 237,000 passengers to use Heathrow on Monday, including 335 athletes.
+Airport operator BAA Plc, owned by Spain’s Ferrovial, said it expected a record 237,000 passengers to use Heathrow on Monday, including 335 athletes.
 The busiest day for arriving athletes is expected to be July 24.

 The first section of road reserved for Olympic athletes and officials began operating on Monday, when one lane of the motorway linking Heathrow with the western edge of the capital was closed to all non-Olympic traffic.